hectorartoken/Big-Data-Hector/designingdata-intensiveapplications.md

 Because because it avoids duplicating data when multiple secondary indexes are present: each index just references a location in the heap file, and the actual data is kept in one place.

+# CHAPTER 4

+## Enconding and Evolution

+1. What are the directions to keep a system running with old and new code?

+* **Backward compatibility**: Newer code can read data that was written by older code.

+* **Forward compatibility**: Older code can read data that was written by newer code.

+2. What manipulates and optimizes for efficiency the following data structure: objects, structs, lists, arrays, hash tables, trees, etc?

+The CPU

+3. What is the meaning of *serialization* in the context of transactions?

+Serializability of transaction refers the sequence of actions such as read, write, abort, commit are performed in such a way that it seems like the transaction are performed in some serial manner.

+4. Mention some problems that have the encoding libraries...

+* Reading the data in another language is very difficult.

+* The store or transmit data in an encoding.

+* Restore data in the same object types.

+* They have probelms with the efficiency.

+5. What are the standardized encodings that can be written and read by many programming languages?

+* JSON

+* XML

+6. What is the **Binary encoding**?

+Binary encoding uses the binary digit, or bit, as the fundamental unit of information, and a bit may only be a ‘0’ or a ‘1’ (only two possibilities since it is a binary-encoded system).

+7. How this binary serialization deals with APIs?
+These APIs are naturally verbose and do not match very well against common language patterns, becuase they are machine-written and not human-written, but they work well enough.

+8. What are the Thrift and Protocol Buffers?

+Apache Thrift and Protocol Buffers are binary encoding libraries that are based on the same principle.
+Protocol Buffers was originally developed at Google, Thrift was originally developed at Facebook, and both were made open source in 2007–08.

+9. How does work the accessing a data base at the same time?

+* The writing process: This may be written a newer versions of the code which is being update in the moment of the code running and some will be runing older code.

+* The reading process: This is like a batch which reads the older version of the codad that is still running.

+10. What is Data Flow?

+Data flow is how data flows through your system.
+It involves thinking about data usage patterns, application boundaries, and similar such things.